 BY NAMITA GUPTA

 From a small online bookstore, IIT graduate Binny Bansal has come a long way in just over a decade with Flipkart, one of India’s largest online retail portals and the most valuable startup.
-With many ups and downs, lows and highs, his journey from working out of a tiny flat in Koramangala in Bengaluru to building an estimated 20 billion dollar company, made the world’s largest retailer Walmart to sit up, take notice and offer to purchase a majority stake (77%) in Flipkart.
+With many ups and downs, lows and highs, his journey from working out of a tiny flat in Koramangala in Bengaluru to building an estimated 20 billion dollar company, made the world’s largest retailer Walmart to sit up, take notice and purchase a majority stake (77%) in Flipkart.
 Binny shares his entrepreneurial story.

 TURNING POINT: It wasn’t a Eureka moment, but something that was at the back of my mind since my college days.
 For a middle class kid fresh out of college, getting into a decent job is probably the logical thing to do, and I did it as well.
 But I wanted my work to matter, and when I didn’t see that happening, I decided to shift track.